ibm-cloud-docs/containers/storage-portworx-encryption.md

 ## Setting up volume encryption
 {: #storage-portworx-volume-encryption}

-To protect your data in a Portworx volume, you can create an instance of a KMS provider such as {{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}}.
+To protect data in a Portworx volume, you can use a key management service (KMS) provider such as {{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}}.
 {: shortdesc}

 If you don't want to use {{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}} root keys to encrypt your volumes, you can select **Kubernetes Secret** as your Portworx secret store type during the Portworx installation.
-This setting gives you the option to store your own custom encryption key in a Kubernetes secret after you install Portworx.
+This option lets you store your own custom encryption key in a Kubernetes secret after you install Portworx.
 For more information, see the [Portworx documentation](https://docs.portworx.com/portworx-enterprise/platform/secure/key-management/kubernetes-secrets){: external}.
 {: tip}

 ### Getting your KMS instance and credentials